bekk/bekk-christmas/post/kotlin/kotlinconf-day-2.md

 # Space
 Just before the party kicked of on day one of KotlinConf, Maxim Shafirov CEO of JetBrains announced the company's newest product: [Space](https://www.jetbrains.com/space/).

 Space is an integrated team environment, with which JetBrains takes on Atlassian, Micrsoft and Slack all at once.
-It promises to become a fully featured EAP with team management, chat, IDE intregation, issue tracking, VCS and much more.
+It promises features like team management, chat, IDE integration, issue tracking, VCS and much more.
 And it's all built with Kotlin!
 It potentially substitutes literally all inter-communication tools of a company 🤯
 The demo looked very promising, so we're really looking forward to see what becomes of it.

 # Day 2